 Marble Kitchen Countertops: All You Need to Know

-When we remodeled our Virginia home’s kitchen, almost three years ago, I was torn on which countertops to use.
-I loved the look and feel of marble kitchen countertops, but every contractor working on our kitchen discouraged us away from marble and toward quartz.
-I began to look into quartz and after gathering sample after sample I soon realized quartz was just not for me, but I was worried about marble and all the negatives the contractors were saying.
+When we remodeled our kitchen, in our previous home in 2018, I was torn on which countertops to use.
+I loved the look and feel of marble kitchen countertops, but every contractor working on our kitchen discouraged us away from marble and pushed us toward quartz.
+I began to look into quartz and after gathering sample after sample I soon realized quartz was just not for me.
+I kept going back to marble.

 Carrara Marble countertops are elegant, beautiful, and durable.
 They are a timeless option for kitchens and bathrooms and have been used as a building material since antiquity.
 They are still popular today; no matter what your contractor may say.